Let’s talk about the best kettlebells – the versatile hand held weight that resembles a cannon ball with a handle.

 For illustrative purposes here we are going to highlight their kilogram line of products with the black powdercoat finish we prefer.

-If you’d like to see the other options, click through and browse around.
+If you’d like to see the other options, click through their Amazon pages and browse around.
 Really, they have more than we can cover here.

 Why do we like Kettlebell Kings?
 They cover all the basic features – flat base, powdercoat finish, one piece casting, color coding, etc.